Zylann/SnowfeetEngine/doc/AssetManagement.md

 How to define assets types
 ---------------------------

-Assets definition is usually done in modules.
+Asset classes definition is usually done in C++ modules.
 You can derive from Asset directly and implement its interface, or from generic types defined in the core.

-The reason why the core defines generics is because it allows modules to interoperate more easily on native level, without having to depend against each other.
+The reason why the core defines a few generics is because it allows modules to interoperate more easily on native level, without having to necessarily depend against each other.

 For each asset type, you have to define a loader for it.
 Loaders must derive from AssetLoader, and implement every of the required virtual functions.
 Loaders defined in modules get automatically referenced with the reflection system.
-TODO: this might become manual in the future for practical reasons.
+TODO: this might become manual in the future for better freedom.

 How assets are loaded